The Climate Crisis: Working Together for Future Generations

 The United States is leading by the power of example.
 The Biden-Harris Administration is committed to mobilizing a whole-of-society approach that enlists states, cities, businesses, civil society groups, and others to create a resilient and net-zero economy that benefits all.

 The U.S. nationally determined contribution sets a target of reducing U.S. greenhouse gas emissions by 50 to 52 percent below 2005 levels in 2030.
-With commitments announced by other leaders at the Leaders Summit on Climate, and additional pledges made over this last year, countries representing 65 percent of global GDP have announced commitments and targets to reduce their emissions to levels in line with keeping a 1.5-degree Celsius limit to warming within reach.
-President Biden also pledged to work with Congress to quadruple U.S. support for developing countries – and sextuple finance for adaptation efforts – by 2024.
+With commitments announced by other leaders at the Leaders Summit on Climate, and additional pledges made over 2021, countries representing 65 percent of global GDP have announced commitments and targets to reduce their emissions to levels in line with keeping a 1.5-degree Celsius limit to warming within reach.
+President Biden also pledged to work with Congress to quadruple U.S. support for developing countries – and enhance finance for adaptation efforts six-fold – by 2024.

 President Biden and Congress made historic progress to meet the moment on climate by enacting the Inflation Reduction Act (IRA), marking the most aggressive and enduring action ever by the U.S. government in combating the climate crisis while improving energy security.
-This legislation sets the United States on track to achieve President Biden’s bold goals of reaching net-zero emissions no later than 2050, and getting halfway there within this decade.
+This legislation put the United States onto a path to achieve President Biden’s bold goals of reaching net-zero emissions no later than 2050, and cutting emissions in half by 2030.

 The Economic Promise of Climate Action

 Reaching global net-zero represents the greatest economic opportunity of our time.
-Today, solar and wind power are the cheapest sources of power generation in countries accounting for 77 percent of global GDP.
-The global renewable energy market is projected to be worth $2.15 trillion by 2025.
-U.S. manufacturers can lead this global market in renewable technologies.
+This year, more money – $1.7 trillion worldwide – will be invested in clean energy technologies like wind, solar, EVs and batteries than is invested in fossil fuels.
+In the U.S. the Inflation Reduction Act’s tax credits are projected to drive growth in clean energy electricity from 42% in 2022 to 72-81% in 2030.
+U.S. manufacturers can lead this global market in clean energy and emissions-reducing technologies.
 Conserving forests, restoring ecosystems, and deploying climate-smart agricultural practices can enhance productivity while creating access to new sources of revenue.
 Small businesses can grow by designing, installing, and innovating energy-conserving technologies and infrastructure.

 Smart investments in infrastructure, innovation and U.S. workers can build a zero-carbon economy that gives everybody a fair shot at the American Dream.